mozillach/gh-projects-content-queue/README.md

  - **squad**: Assigns users from a list to new issues in a column.
  - **events**: Opens new issues for new events on reps.mozilla.org with a specific query.
  - **reminder**: Reminds assignees and people following an issue when it's due but not ready.
+ - **discourse**: Opens an issue for each new discourse thread in a given discourse category.

 ###### columns
 Specifies the column names of columns the source should use.
 Is a key-value map with the key being a column identifier from the source and the value the name of the column.